 Daleu et al. [2015] revealed some weaknesses of the WTG method.
-For instance, over 114 uniform SST, the existence of the nonprecipitating equilibrium state in some models 115 was sensitive to the choice of the parameters used in the WTG calculations (e.g., the 116 nominal boundary layer depth).
-In addition, DGW simulations over uniform SST and 117 with nearly uniform radiative forcing were more likely to reproduce the RCE reference 118 conditions and produced large-scale pressure velocities which were smoother compared 119 to those produced by the WTG simulations.
-Aside from the choice of the large-scale 120 parameterization method and the details of its implementation, various other factors in 121 the convective models were important for the evolution of convection and its interactions 122 with parameterized large-scale dynamics.
-For instance, we found that CRMs using either 123 the WTG or DGW method produced broadly similar results, while SCMs produced a 124 much wider range of behaviors.
-125
+For instance, over uniform SST, the existence of the nonprecipitating equilibrium state in some models was sensitive to the choice of the parameters used in the WTG calculations (e.g., the nominal boundary layer depth).
+In addition, DGW simulations over uniform SST and with nearly uniform radiative forcing were more likely to reproduce the RCE reference conditions and produced large-scale pressure velocities which were smoother compared to those produced by the WTG simulations.
+Aside from the choice of the large-scale parameterization method and the details of its implementation, various other factors in the convective models were important for the evolution of convection and its interactions with parameterized large-scale dynamics.
+For instance, we found that CRMs using either the WTG or DGW method produced broadly similar results, while SCMs produced a much wider range of behaviors.

-Whilst Daleu et al. [2015] considered the case where the simulated column had the 126 same SST as the RCE reference state, this paper focuses on the sensitivity to the SST 127 in the simulated column, which has been a major focus of previous studies using these 128 approaches [e.g., Raymond and Zeng, 2005; Sobel et al., 2007; Wang and Sobel, 2011].
-129 Daleu et al. [2015] used the term "Uniform SST" to refer to conditions in which the 130 simulated column has the same SST as in the RCE reference state.
-In the present study, 131 we use the same set of CRMs and SCMs presented in Daleu et al. [2015] and we use 132 the term "Non-uniform SST" to refer to conditions in which the simulated column has a 133 value of SST which is different to that of the RCE reference state.
-For each model, we 134 fix the reference state and perform a series of WTG and DGW simulations with a range 135 of SSTs in the simulated column.
-We perform a systematic comparison of the WTG and 136

-137 DGW methods with a consistent implementation in the models, and also a systematic 138 comparison of the behavior of the models given the same large-scale parameterization 139 method.
+Whilst Daleu et al. [2015] considered the case where the simulated column had the same SST as the RCE reference state, this paper focuses on the sensitivity to the SST in the simulated column, which has been a major focus of previous studies using these approaches [e.g., Raymond and Zeng, 2005; Sobel et al., 2007; Wang and Sobel, 2011].
+Daleu et al. [2015] used the term "Uniform SST" to refer to conditions in which the simulated column has the same SST as in the RCE reference state.
+In the present study, we use the same set of CRMs and SCMs presented in Daleu et al. [2015] and we use the term "Non-uniform SST" to refer to conditions in which the simulated column has a value of SST which is different to that of the RCE reference state.
+For each model, we fix the reference state and perform a series of WTG and DGW simulations with a range of SSTs in the simulated column.
+We perform a systematic comparison of the WTG and DGW methods with a consistent implementation in the models, and also a systematic comparison of the behavior of the models given the same large-scale parameterization method.

 This paper is organized as follows.
-Section 2 briefly describes the models that have contributed to this study.
-Section 3.1 outlines our implementation of the WTG and DGW methods (full details are available in Daleu et al. [2015]), while Section 3.2 describes the configurations of our numerical simulations.
-Section 4 compares the results of the WTG and DGW simulations over non-uniform SSTs.
-Finally, the conclusions and implications of our study are discussed in section 5.
+Section 1 briefly describes the models that have contributed to this study.
+Section 2.1 outlines our implementation of the WTG and DGW methods (full details are available in Daleu et al. [2015]), while section 2.2 describes the configurations of our numerical simulations.
+Section 3 compares the results of the WTG and DGW simulations over nonuniform SSTs.
+Finally, the conclusions and implications of our study are discussed in section 4.

-2. Description of models
+1.1.
+Description of Models

-146 Six groups participating in this intercomparison study performed simulations with the 147 same set of CRMs and SCMs presented in Daleu et al. [2015].
-The models are listed in 148 Tables 1 and 2 for CRMs and SCMs, respectively.
+Six groups participating in this intercomparison study performed simulations with the same set of CRMs and SCMs presented in Daleu et al. [2015].
+The models are listed in Tables 1 and 2 for CRMs and SCMs, respectively.

-2.1.
-Cloud Resolving Models
+1.1.1.
+Cloud-Resolving Models

-There are five CRMs, including two in three-dimensions [3-D] and three in twodimensions [2-D].
+There are five CRMs, including two in three-dimensions (3-D) and three in two-dimensions (2-D).
 The 3-D CRMs are the Weather Research and Forecast model version 3.3 (WRF) [Skamarock et al., 2008] and the mesoscale, nonhydrostatic atmospheric model (MesoNH) [Lafore et al., 1997].
-The 2-D CRMs are the Langley Research Center Cloud-Resolving Model (LaRC-CRM) [Cheng and Xu, 2006], the New Mexico Tech cloud model version 3 (NMTCMv3) introduced in Raymond and Zeng [2005], with modifications and enhancements described in Herman and Raymond [2014], and the Met Office Large Eddy
+The 2-D CRMs are the Langley